doctrine/dbal/UPGRADE.md

 The `jsonb` column platform option is no longer supported. `JSONB` columns on PostgreSQL are now introspected as columns of type `JSONB`, not as columns of type `JSON` with `jsonb` option set.

-## BC BREAK: Classes marked as read-only:
+## BC BREAK: Classes marked as read-only

 The following classes have been marked as read-only: